Librarika/manual/docs/libraries.md

 	![Library Information](img/library-information-menu.png)

-* Click on `Organization Info` tab.
+* Click on the `Organization Info` tab.

 	![Remove Library](img/library-information-organization-info.png)

-* In Logo field click on `browse` button and select a 200x200 pixel size png file.
+* In Logo field click on the `browse` button and select a 200x200 pixel size png file.
-* Clik on `Submit` button to save your changes.
+* Clik on the `Submit` button to save your changes.

 ---